The 5am Club: What is it And Should You Join?

 There's plenty more to early starts.
 Check out the...

-The great thing about the 5 am club is that there are no papers to sign and no fees, and it can all be done from your own home.
-However, joining the 5 am club does mean that you will have to adjust your daily routine to allow yourself to adjust.
+The great thing about the 5am club is that there are no papers to sign and no fees, and it can all be done from your own home.
+However, joining the 5am club does mean that you will have to adjust your daily routine.

-Forming a new routine can take time, as it involves the formation of many new habits.
-Nir Eyal, writer of the bestseller ‘Indistractable’, explains how forming a new routine is uncomfortable, requiring lots of effort to ingrain the new habits into your daily life.
+Adopting a new schedule can take time, as it involves forming many new habits.
+Nir Eyal, author of the bestseller ‘Indistractable’, explains how forming a new routine is uncomfortable and requires lots of effort to ingrain the new habits into your daily life.

-2. Adjust your sleeping schedule – As you are now waking up earlier, you must start going to bed earlier.
-On average, adults need at least 7 to 8 hours of interrupted sleep to feel energized; therefore, if you want to be a part of the 5 am club, being asleep by 10 pm is a must.
-So that may mean slipping under the covers at 9:30 to give yourself time to drift off.
+2. Adjust your sleeping schedule: As you are now waking up earlier, you must start going to bed earlier.
+On average, adults need at least 7 to 8 hours of uninterrupted sleep to feel energised; therefore, if you want to be a part of the 5am club, being asleep by 10 pm is a must.
+That may mean slipping under the covers at 9:30 to give yourself time to drift off.

-3. Plan your routine – Plan your 5 am routine the night before.
+3. Plan your routine: Plan your 5am routine the night before.
 Have your clothes ready, your running shoes beside your bed, and your journal at your desk.
-That way, you won’t need less mental focus to carry out your new morning routine.
+That way, you won’t need as much mental focus to carry out your new morning routine.

 Are there any famous people in the club?

-Now, this may not be for you.
-Many people are more night owls than early birds.
-But if you are seeking a new routine to conquer your personal goals, improve sleep and lead a healthier lifestyle, then the 5 am club may be for you.
-If not, consider a low dopamine morning routine or a healthy morning routine that you don’t need to wake up at 5 for.
+If you are seeking a new routine to conquer your personal goals, improve sleep, and lead a healthier lifestyle, then the 5am club may be for you.
+If you’re not an early bird and favour a slower start, consider a low dopamine morning routine where you don’t need to wake up at 5am.

 About the author